adoptium/infrastructure/docs/Setup-TRSS.md

 #### Nginx config

-The TRSS setup will include 2 layers of nginx.
+The TRSS setup includes 2 layers of nginx.
 One running on the host system and one in a docker container (the docker container is created later when you run the TRSS service for the first time).
-The host system layer is responsible for receiving all inbound traffic which it will direct to the nginx docker container.
-The docker container layer will redirect this traffic to the appropriate TRSS service.
+The host system layer is responsible for receiving all inbound traffic which will direct to the nginx docker container.
+The docker container layer redirects this traffic to the appropriate TRSS service.

 The host system layer nginx.conf at `/etc/nginx/nginx.conf` should include
 ```